vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/zCBH/cprs.md

 VistA is the (rather insane) software and database system that undergirds CPRS.
-I get the sense that the deepest magicks rest in VistA, waiting for the intrepid explorer, seeking the grail filled with automated data extraction and sane clinical workflows.
+I get the sense that the deepest magicks rest in VistA, waiting for the intrepid explorer, seeking a grail filled with automated data extraction and sane clinical workflows.

 The documentation is scattered.